grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 - Not a properly "3D" object.
 It's an illusion, Michael
 - AKA height, width, depth
 - Or some other kind of control
+- Due to my comfort with the Raphael library
 - Caveat * In later high school, I did not take "AP" calculus, while I did take "AP" studio art.
 This may have contributed to the disparity.
 However, I believe the retention differences may be useful for comparing art vs. math secondary education in the No Child Left Behind era.
 The difference is alarming even in a relatively privileged public school district such as the one I attended.
 (My example is obviously anecdotal, but I would like to explore the question in further quantitative research.)
 - Those word problems with the building and angle of the sun did not seem real enough to count as practical applications.
 ---